martin-helmich/kube-mail/README.md

 Forwarding all outgoing emails into a mail catcher (like [MailHog](https://github.com/mailhog/MailHog)) is a common use case in development environments, where an application should not be allowed to actually send emails out into the world.
 To configure kube-mail to forward all emails into a mail catcher, proceed as follows.

-1. Make sure that kube-mail is up and running in a namespace of your choice (for this example, we'll assume that kube-mail is running in the `kubemail-system` namespace).
+1. Make sure that kube-mail is up and running in a namespace of your choice (for this example, we'll assume that kube-mail is running in the `kube-system` namespace).

 1. Install the mail catcher of your choice.
 MailHog, for example, has a [Helm chart](https://github.com/codecentric/helm-charts/tree/master/charts/mailhog) that makes it easy to install:

     ```
     $ helm repo add codecentric https://codecentric.github.io/helm-charts
     $ helm install \
-        --namespace kubemail-system \
+        --namespace kube-system \
         --name mailhog \
         codecentric/mailhog
     ```